itfanr/ros2-wiki/Quality-Of-Service.md

 ...
 ```

-Note: If you these examples do not work or you receive an error like `ddsi_conn_write failed -1` then you'll need to increase your system wide UDP packet size:
+Note for OS X users: If you these examples do not work or you receive an error like `ddsi_conn_write failed -1` then you'll need to increase your system wide UDP packet size:

 ```
 $ sudo sysctl -w net.inet.udp.recvspace=209715